awsdocs/aws-opsworks-user-guide/doc_source/opspup-starterkit.md

 **Note**
 Because the default token lifetime is five minutes, the preceding example command adds the `--lifetime` parameter to extend the token lifetime for a longer period\.
 You can set the token lifetime for a period of up to 10 years \(`10y`\)\.
 For more information about how to change the default token lifetime, see [Change the token's default lifetime](https://puppet.com/docs/pe/2019.8/rbac_token_auth_intro.html#change_the_token_s_default_lifetime) in the Puppet Enterprise documentation\.

-## Set Up the Starter Kit Nginx Example<a name="w100ab1b7c19c13c15"></a>
+## Set Up the Starter Kit Apache Example<a name="opspup-post-launch-web-server"></a>

-After you download and unzip the Starter Kit, you can use the example branch in the included, sample `control-repo-example` folder to configure an Nginx web server on your managed nodes\.
+After you download and unzip the Starter Kit, you can use the example branch in the included, sample `control-repo-example` folder to configure an Apache web server on your managed nodes\.

 The Starter Kit includes two `control-repo` folders: `control-repo`, and `control-repo-example`\.
 The `control-repo` folder includes a `production` branch that is unchanged from what you would see in the [Puppet GitHub repository](https://github.com/puppetlabs/control-repo)\.
-The `control-repo-example` folder also has a `production` branch that includes example code to set up a Nginx server with a test website\.
+The `control-repo-example` folder also has a `production` branch that includes example code to set up an Apache server with a test website\.

 1. Push the `control-repo-example` `production` branch to your Git remote \(the `r10k_remote` URL of your Puppet master\)\.
 In your Starter Kit root directory, run the following, replacing *r10kRemoteUrl* with your `r10k_remote` URL\.